ralphbartley/CV/README.md

   - At Sambrook's Brewery as a Brewery Assistant I abstracted a system of how my team worked and developed a planning tool to help gain visibility on the work to be done for the week, using a giant whiteboard, which enabled better shift scheduling for staff and early identification of schedule sticking points.
 I was promoted to Packaging Team Leader for that solution as it was a representation of my initiative in identifying and improving process related problems throughout my role.
 I was promoted once more to Operations Manager, having continued to further refine the planning tool, even implementing a digital version in Excel, to accomodate a diverse set of activities while still maintaining useful layers of abstraction.
   - After joining the lab in Newcastle, I took over a project in which the mechanism of a DNA construct was not working as designed.
 I reviewed the experimental design and discovered unintentional characterists present that prevented successful use of the constructs.
 Once I made changes to the DNA sequence to enable its intended functionality, the project was able to progress in gathering data.
 I was later appointed manager of this lab to help nurture the development of five new student researchers.
+  - At Makers

+#### Leadership

 ## Experience

 **Makers Academy** (Mar '21 - May '21)
   - Object-oriented programming, the single responsibility principle, and Ruby all synergised together to teach me the value of class abstraction and simplification of code, which I use during domain modelling and code refactoring.
   - Test driven development has been an invaluable tool for writing effective code by letting complexity arise as its needed, solving problems as they come up.
-  - Pair programming made it easier to pay attention to my learning process, as the intense collaboration requires a lot of empathy for your partner and yourself.
+  - Pair programming helped me to reflect on my learning process, as the intense collaboration requires a lot of empathy for your partner and yourself.
   - In every group project I found value in the Agile methodology approach, as our prioritised communication and reflections were necessary to finish projects in such short time frames.

 **By The Horns Brewery** (Aug '20 - Feb '21)